tsaastam/myw2v/README.md

     conda activate myw2v-demo
     python mywv2/demo.py

 The demo code will first download & process a partial Wikipedia dump and then train a myw2v model on it.
 Notice that this will require a few gigabytes of disk and will also take a while.
-Please see `demo.py` for details.
-(TODO: maybe give details here)
+Please see `demo.py` for details, or just run it and it will print the details and wait for a key press.

 After training, the demo code uses gensim to do the standard "word analogy" task on the trained vectors, to gauge accuracy.